GeveoAu/blog/_posts/2023-12-15-A Simple Guide to Object Detection in Computer Vision.md

 author: Anupaddra Thathsarani.
 linkedin: https://www.linkedin.com/in/anupaddra-thathsarani-726642254/

-description: Fundamentally, YOLO is transforming computers' perception of the world, much like a superhero would.
+description: undamentally, YOLO is transforming computers' perception of the world, much like a superhero would.
 Imagine being able to identify objects in a picture.
 Conventional approaches are akin to piecemeal puzzle assembly, analyzing the image gradually.
 Conversely, YOLO says, "I got it!" after taking a quick look at the entire image.
 YOLO's core feature is its ability to process the entire image at once, which makes it incredibly quick and effective.
-The YOLO journey doesn't stop there.
-It has developed into several iterations over time, from YOLOv1 to YOLOv8.
-Every iteration function as a modern-day superhero, possessing enhanced abilities to identify objects quickly and precisely.

 ---
 ___